-'domino effect' in which one defective corporate act can infect subsequent acts."175 In 2014, the General Assembly enacted Sections 204 and 205 of the DGCL.
-Those sections were designed to provide mechanisms for a corporation to unilaterally ratify defective corporate acts or seek relief from the Court of Chancery to validate any corporate act under certain circumstances.176 The new sections gave corporations multiple avenues to remedy certain transactions including stock and option issuances, for example, that under prior case law, might otherwise have been void and incapable of ratification as a result of noncompliance with governing law or the corporate acts that may not have been properly authorized in the first instance.
+'domino effect' in which one defective corporate act can infect subsequent acts."
+175 In 2014, the General Assembly enacted Sections 204 and 205 of the DGCL.
+Those sections were designed to provide mechanisms for a corporation to unilaterally ratify defective corporate acts or seek relief from the Court of Chancery to validate any corporate act under certain circumstances.
+176 The new sections gave corporations multiple avenues to remedy certain transactions including stock and option issuances, for example, that under prior case law, might otherwise have been void and incapable of ratification as a result of noncompliance with governing law or the corporation's own organizational documents.
+177 They also provided a means of ratifying other corporate acts that may not have been properly authorized in the first instance.
 Section 205 (upon application by specified

-Synopsis at ¶ 1.
+Synopsis at \P 1.